exchez/amazon-bayes/README.md

 ### Run on Binder
 1. Click the link to binder above
+2. Get up and grab a coffee (optional).
+It may take ~15 minutes to build the image if it's not cached.
-2. Replace "tree" at the end of the url with "lab" to run in Jupyter Lab (optional)
+3. Replace "tree" at the end of the url with "lab" to run in Jupyter Lab (optional).
+I actually think it looks nicer in a notebook.